catzy007/catzy007.github.io/posts/2020-11-07-my-journey-to-external-gpu-egpu-on-laptops/index.md

 find it in amazon, ebay, aliexpress or something like that.

 Here i'm using AMD Radeon RX 560 from sapphire, EGPU adapter with 6PIN and basically do some mod to it.
-The PSU i'm using is standard ATX psu with 750W from aerocool and random old psu.
-What should you do is to jump a connection between Green wire and Black wire or **PS_ON#** with **COM**. it basically force a PSU to stay on.
+The PSU i'm using is standard ATX PSU with 750W from Aerocool and random old PSU.
+What should you do is to jump a connection between Green wire and Black wire or **PS_ON#** with **COM**.
+It basically forces a PSU to stay on.
 <p align="center">
     <img src="./posts/2020-11-07-my-journey-to-external-gpu-egpu-on-laptops/3.png" height="400em" alt="img3">
     <br>